Al-Rawda (tell): The site and its environment

-Al-Rawda is located 80 km east of Hama.
+Al-Rawda is located 80 km east of Hama and 70 km from ancient Qatna.
 Both now and in the past, the area received less than 200 mm of rainfall per year, which means that reliable agriculture without irrigation is impossible.
 The survey of the microregion around Al-Rawda revealed that the site is located in a fayda, a depression that collects runoff water from a wide region, and next to a wadi.
 Al-Rawda was surrounded by hydrological installations intended to harness runoff water for irrigation.
 The site itself is an almost circular tell with a maximum height of 2 m.
-The area inside the circular city walls measures 11 ha, totalling to 15–16 ha if the city walls are included, with an additional outer town of 4 ha.
-The southwestern part of the site is occupied by modern houses.